Source: ACM SIGGRAPH Press Release

-Ramesh and colleagues recently developed an approach to capture the movement of light in extreme slow motion as it travels through participating media.
-This method, called "transient imaging," allows us to actually see light move.
+Ramesh and colleagues also developed an approach to capture the movement of light in extreme slow motion as it travels through participating media.
+This method, called "femto-photography," allows us to actually see light move.
 The technique uses femtosecond-speed (one quadrillionth of a second) lasers and streak cameras to observe a slice of visual information at a particular instant in time; repeated sampling is then used to assemble an entire video.
 The same technique can be used to see around corners by assembling images from very short bursts of light that is inter-reflected back to a sensor.
 Ramesh continues to work with this technique with scientists in the Camera Culture group, allowing us to see through fog, see through tissue, and even read through the pages of a book without opening the cover.

-Ramesh has made significant contributions in a number of other areas, including projector-based augmented reality, non-photorealistic rendering, motion deblurring, and visual markers for augmented reality.
-He also initiated a session on "SIGGRAPH Next" at ACM SIGGRAPH 2015 to foster more graphics research for impact.
+Ramesh has made notable contributions in a number of other areas, including projector-based augmented reality, non-photorealistic rendering, motion deblurring, and visual markers for augmented reality.
+He also initiated a session on "SIGGRAPH Next" at ACM SIGGRAPH 2015 to foster high-level graphics innovation.